 As we get closer to a new year I would like to look back and get a bit reflective.
 A few years ago, I started a series in which I posted the most popular blogs of the year.
 These are the articles that received the most traffic, according to our hosting statistics.
 It seems to be a favorite of everyone, so here we go again with Part 1, covering the Top 5 most popular strength-related articles of 2018.
 Continue reading “The Best of 2018 – Strength Training Articles”

 Generally, when players start to struggle with throwing strikes, they’ve been conditioned to modify their mechanics.
 Many times, this is completely unnecessary.
-Anatomy often tells us that in order to fix a “control” issue, strength and stability may need to be addressed before looking deeper into the situation.
-Continue reading “4 Ways to Improve Command and Control in the Weight Room”
+Anatomy often tells us that in order to fix a pitching command and control issue, strength and stability may need to be addressed before looking any deeper.
+Continue reading “4 Ways to Improve Pitching Command and Control in the Weight Room”